pic

 Rounding Numbers

-Julia provides standard functions to approximate numerical values to a specific precision:
+Julia provides standard functions for approximating numerical values to a specified precision:

-• round approximates the number to its nearest integer.
+• round approximates a number to its nearest integer.

-Below, we show that these functions are quite flexible, allowing users to specify the output's type (e.g., Int64 or Float64), the number of decimals places via the keyword argument digits, and the significant digits.
+Below, we show that these functions are quite flexible, allowing users to specify the output type (e.g., Int64 or Float64), the number of decimals places via the keyword argument digits, and the number of significant digits.

 x = 456.175